DilipWoad/ShareTube-FullStack/frontend/README.md

 - created useOutsideClick to close an option clicked outside its div (applied across the different components)
 - also made folders to add the similar components in a same folder
 - Video like and subscriber count with user has already liked or subscribed issue solved.
+- Minute bug solved for liked not updated when its 0 and subscriber count is increasing when same channel user clicking the button by showing an alert to the user.
+- Also solve the problem when a user has no playlist and trying to add video to playlist.
 # Routes

 Body